 The drive train data can be seen in [30, 31].
 It is assumed that the aerodynamic torque and electromagnetic torque are $T{aero} = -T{gen} = 15000$ Nm.
 The rotor is turned with angular velocity $\omega = 18$ tr/min.
-It is also assumed that there is a cracked tooth of the sun of the planetary gear stage.
-The rates of degradation of stiffness are 25% and 50% respectively.
-Figure 8 presents the time series of torsional vibrations of the wind drive train hull.
+It is also assumed that there is a pitting tooth of the sun of the planetary gear stage.
+The rate of degradation of stiffness is 25%.
+Figure 8 presents the time series and frequency domain of torsional vibrations of the wind drive train hull.
 The vibration signal of the gearbox hull can be easily measured, and thus to be made some conclusions about the state of the gearbox.

-In Fig. 8b and c, the influence of cracked tooth of the sun of the planetary gear stage on the vibration signals is shown for the both degradation values.
-It is seen that the greater is the degradation of the stiffness, the obvious periodical impulses caused by the cracked tooth are appeared.
+In Fig. 8, the influence of pitting tooth of the sun of the planetary gear stage on the vibration signals is shown for presented degradation value.
+It is seen that the obvious periodical impulses caused by the pitting tooth are appeared.
 This carries diagnostic information that is important for extracting features of tooth defects.